 While you cannot put your cleats in the washing machine (see #1 no-no below), using a washing machine is an effective way to clean the laces and soles.
 First, remove laces by unthreading them and then remove the soles, if possible.
 Secure them in a pillowcase, tied at the top, or use a special mesh bag to keep them together.

 Run the cycle on cold/delicate and remove promptly.

 (Helpful hint: As a 2-for-1, wash them with soccer pinnies, which also need to be washed in cold water.)

 The easiest way is to use warm, soapy water.
 This solution won’t damage any of the materials or color of the shoe.

-Fill a tub with warm water and use a small, dime-sized amount of laundry detergent.
-Grab an old toothbrush or washcloth, and gently scrub the dirty areas of the cleats.
+Fill a tub with warm water and use a small, dime-sized amount of laundry detergent or dish soap.
+Grab an old toothbrush, soft-bristled brush, or washcloth, and gently scrub the dirty areas of the cleats.

-Soak the washcloth in clean water, and spot rinse the areas to get the suds off.
+Soak the washcloth in clean water, wring slightly, and use the damp cloth – along with some elbow grease – to spot rinse the areas to get the suds off.

 4. Air Dry

 This is a crucial step, as anyone who has played soccer in slightly damp boots will tell you.
 (Hi there, blisters!)
 You want to make sure your soccer cleats are completely dry before you wear them again.